© Unofficial Royalty 2023

 November 23, 1511 – Death of Anne of York, Lady Howard, daughter of King Edward IV of England; buried at Church of St. Michael the Archangel, in Framlingham, Suffolk, England

 Anne married Thomas Howard, Earl of Surrey (later 3rd Duke of Norfolk) and they had four children but none survived childhood.
 Anne’s husband was the uncle of Anne Boleyn and Katherine Howard.
-After Anne’s death, her widower married Anne Stafford, daughter of the Edward Stafford, 3rd Duke of Buckingham.
+After Anne’s death, her widower married Anne Stafford, daughter of Edward Stafford, 3rd Duke of Buckingham.

 Unofficial Royalty: Anne of York, Lady Howard